Palma Metro: Route and services

 The first three stations are also served by mainline services (and were formerly served by the M2).
 Furthermore, Palma Intermodal–Plaça d'Espanya station, in the city centre, is Mallorca's main transport hub – in addition to the metro and mainline services, this interchange also features: a large underground bus station, which is used by interurban buses to towns and villages all over Mallorca; a series of surface-level bus stops used by Palma's urban bus network; and a separate surface-level station used by the Sóller heritage railway.
 The latter also connects with the Metro at Son Sardina station.

-The majority of the line is in tunnels; the only exception is a short section of line around the station at Son Sardina.
+The majority of the line is in underground tunnels; the only exceptions are a short section of track around Son Sardina station and an even shorter stretch at Parc Bit, both of which run on the surface.

-Services on the M1 run between approximately 6:30 and 22:00 Monday to Friday, and between 7:00 and 15:00 on Saturdays.
+On weekdays, services on the M1 run between approximately 6:30 and 22:00; during university term times, the service pattern on the line consists of a train every 20 minutes in each direction throughout most of the day (with marginally more frequent services in the morning peak), while during the holiday period this is reduced to every 30-40 minutes.
+On Saturdays, trains run between 7:00 and 15:00, with frequencies of every 30 minutes during term time and every 60 minutes otherwise.
 There is no Sunday service.

-During university term times, the Monday–Friday service pattern on the line consists of a train every 20 minutes in each direction throughout most of the day (with marginally more frequent services in the morning peak); during the holiday period this is reduced to every 30-40 minutes.
-On Saturdays, trains run every 30 minutes during term time and every 60 minutes otherwise.

 Services on the line have an end-to-end journey time of 15 minutes.